-While the violent removal of a passenger from an overbooked United Airlines flight got a lot of press, the reality is that it's common for airlines to overbook flights, and bump passengers as a result.
-Whether passengers volunteer to be bumped in return for compensation — or the airline has to choose passengers to bump involuntarily — here's how the process works, and what to expect if it happens to you.
+While the violent removal of a passenger from an overbooked flight might get a lot of press, the reality is that it's common for airlines to overbook flights, and bump passengers as a result.
+Whether passengers volunteer to be bumped in return for compensation —or the airline has to choose passengers to bump involuntarily—here's how the process works, and what to expect if it happens to you.

 - When is the next flight on which the airline can confirm your seat?
 The alternate flight may be just as acceptable to you.
 On the other hand, if the airline offers to put you on standby on another flight that's full, you could be stranded.